Teaching

 Course Description – This course introduces the basic concepts and principles underlying quantum computing and quantum communication theory.
 Roughly 33% of the course will be devoted to teaching the necessary mathematical tools and principles of quantum information processing, 33% to quantum computation and communication, and 33% to entanglement theory.
 The specific topics covered in this course are chosen to reflect areas of high interest within the research community over the past two decades.
 The student will be expected to perform detailed mathematical calculations and construct proofs.
 By the end of the semester, the student should be equipped with enough background and technical skill set to begin participating in quantum information research.

-Format and Schedule – All course activities will take place through a Microsoft Teams workspace.
-This includes video lectures, notes, homework, and discussions.
-Live lectures will be given T/R 3:00PM – 4:20PM, and these will be recorded for future viewing.
-A 90-minute virtual office hours will be held 1:30PM-3:00PM every Friday.
+Format and Schedule – Live lectures will be given in person T/R 3:00PM – 4:20PM, and these will also be recorded for future viewing.

 Prerequisites – Linear algebra required; quantum mechanics, and probability/statistics recommended.